-This is heading west along the A369 Martcombe Road towards J19 of the M5, and the Gordano motorway services.
+This shot is the view heading west along the A369 Martcombe Road towards J19 of the M5, and the Gordano motorway services.

 |2.4.110||Eddie goes to Cardiff docks to find Jody Brent.||This was indeed Cardiff docks, looking north from the tower of the Pierhead building (next to the National Assembly for Wales building - the Senedd).

 However, Cardiff has undergone a massive redevelopment and almost